 Not to be confused with

-You may hear about it with other names like electric organ, electronic organ or electrophonic organ.
+You may hear about it with other names like an electric organ, electronic organ, or electrophonic organ.
 Pronounced /əˈlektrikˈôrɡən/ and called órgano eléctrico in spanish, orgue électrique in french and órgão elétrico in portuguese.
-A person that plays it it’s called a keyboardist.
+A person that plays it’s called a keyboardist.

 Variants / Evolution

 - Electronic: Original version, used oscillators and filters to produce sound.

 - Frequency Divider: now with transistors, cheaper and less heavy than originals.

 - Console: bigger, but with a bigger range and made to substitute church pipe organs.

 - Home: Build smaller homes and with functionalities like tape players.

 - Combo / Spinet/transistor: These versions become standardized, probably what most people think when they hear electric organs.